Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions: Popped potentials: Definition and flip/mutation dynamics

-\begin{remark} \begin{enumerate}\item The $\field$-algebra automorphism $\pi_{i,j}^\tau$ of $R\langle\langle\qtau\rangle\rangle$ has only been used to define $\wtau$, and it is actually possible to define $\wtau$ without any mention of $\pi_{i,j}^\tau$ (we have not done so in order to avoid an unnecessarily cumbersome definition), but we have not claimed that $\pi_{i,j}^\tau$ is a right-equivalence: it cannot be, precisely because it does not act as the identity on the vertex span $R$ (see \cite[Definition 4.2]{DWZ1}). \item Note that an ideal triangulation $\tau$ can give rise to several popped potentials: each self-folded triangle of $\tau$ gives rise to one such.
-So, when speaking of the popped potential associated to an ideal triangulation, one has to specify the self-folded triangle with respect to which one is taking such potential. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}\item The $\field$-algebra automorphism $\pi_{i,j}^\tau$ of $\RA{\qtau}$ has only been used to define $\wtau$, and it is actually possible to define $\wtau$ without any mention of $\pi_{i,j}^\tau$ (we have not done so in order to avoid an unnecessarily cumbersome definition), but we have not claimed that $\pi_{i,j}^\tau$ is a right-equivalence: it cannot be, precisely because it does not act as the identity on the vertex span $R$ (see \cite[Definition 4.2]{DWZ1}). \item Note that an ideal triangulation $\tau$ can give rise to several popped potentials: each self-folded triangle of $\tau$ gives rise to one such.
+So, when speaking of the popped potential associated to an ideal triangulation, one has to specify the self-folded triangle with respect to which one is taking such potential. \item The ultimate goal of this paper is to prove that whenever two tagged triangulations $\tau$ and $\sigma$ are related by a flip, the QPs $\qstau$ and $\qssigma$ are related by the corresponding QP-mutation (a fact that at the moment we know to be true only when both $\tau$ and $\sigma$ are ideal triangulations, see Theorem \ref{thm:ideal-flips<->mutations} and Remark \ref{rem:k-is-not-a-folded-side}).
+The popped potentials $\wtau$ will be used as a tool to achieve our goal: As we have seen in Section \ref{sec:folded-sides-the-problem}, showing that the flip of a folded side of an ideal triangulation $\tau$ results in a QP related to $\qstau$ by the corresponding QP-mutation may be way less straightforward or obvious than we would like.
+So, what we will do is show that whenever $i$ and $j$ are arcs forming a self-folded triangle of an ideal triangulation $\tau$, with $i$ as folded side and $j$ as enclosing loop, the QPs $\qstau$ and $\qwtau$ are right-equivalent (see Theorem \ref{thm:popping-is-right-equiv}); then we will show that the QP $\mu_i\qwtau$ is right-equivalent to $\qssigma$, where $\sigma$ is the tagged triangulation obtained from $\tau$ by flipping the arc $i$ (see Proposition \ref{prop:flip-mut-folded-sides} --the formal statement of this proposition uses a more accurate notation).
+From this and Theorem \ref{thm:ideal-flips<->mutations} we will deduce that if we flip any arc of an ideal triangulation $\tau$, the resulting QP is related to $\qstau$ by the corresponding QP-mutation, regardless of whether the flipped arc was or not a folded side of $\tau$ (see Theorem \ref{thm:leaving-positive-stratum}).
+Finally, we will reduce to Theorem \ref{thm:leaving-positive-stratum} the proof of Theorem \ref{thm:tagged-flips<->mutations}, which states that whenever two tagged triangulations $\tau$ and $\sigma$ are related by a flip, the QPs $\qstau$ and $\qssigma$ are related by the corresponding QP-mutation. \end{enumerate} \end{remark}

 \begin{ex} On the left side of Figure \ref{Fig:3_punctured_torus_ideal_triang_and_quiver} we can see a three-times-punctured torus (with no boundary), with the scalars $x_p$, $p\in\punct$, labeling the three punctures, and an ideal triangulation $\tau$ of it that has a (unique) self-folded triangle.
 On the right side we can see the quiver $\qtau$ drawn on the surface.